fniessink/toisto/docs/software.md

 }
 ```

 When there are synonyms, they need to be in the same order in every degree.
-This makes sure Toisto does not consider "Suurin" a superlative of "Iso".
+This makes sure Toisto does not consider "suurin" a superlative of "iso".

 ```json
 {